pchelnikov/TheMovies/Pods/MarkerKit/README.md

 ```

 ## What to do next
-* CocoaPods suppot
-* Carthage support
-* Swift Package Manager support

 * Writing tests

 ## License

-Device is available under the MIT license.
+MarkerKit is available under the MIT license.
 See the LICENSE file for more info.